viperproject/tutorial/tutorial/termination.md

 ### Wildcard

-Specifying a termination measure might not always be an option: It could be too cumbersome to express it in Viper; it could be considered a problem to deal with later; or it could be that the function does not terminate in an operational sense, but is nevertheless well-defined.
+Specifying a termination measure might not always be an option: it could be too cumbersome to express; it could be considered a problem to deal with later; or it could be that the function does not terminate in an operational sense, but is nevertheless well-defined.
 Simply omitting the decreases clause, however, might not be an option, e.g. because the function is called from another function, for which termination checks are generated.

 For such cases, Viper offers the *wildcard* measure `_`, which expresses that a function is to be considered terminating, although no termination checks are generated.
 I.e. it is effectively a free assumption.